openmediavault/openmediavault-docs/faq.rst

 	At the moment there is no internal database backend that can display information about which service is holding which shares.

-What is the :command:`omv-mkconf` command for?
+What is the :command:`omv-salt` command for?
-	:command:`omv-mkconf` is a terminal console command that is used by the backend of |omv| to pipe directives and values to service configuration files.
-The arguments that :command:`omv-mkconf` accepts are related to the name of the service it configures.
-Type :command:`omv-mkconf` in terminal, press TAB key, and the terminal will display all available arguments.
+	:command:`omv-salt` is a terminal console command that is used by the backend of |omv| to pipe directives and values to service configuration files.
+The arguments that :command:`omv-salt` accepts are related to the name of the service it configures.
+Type :command:`omv-salt` in terminal, press TAB key, and the terminal will display all available arguments.

 I want to experiment with |omv| or make changes to the code